Canadian man accused of killing 5 had feud with condo board

 He also accused them of deliberately causing him five years of “torment” and “torture” related to issues he had with the electrical room below his unit, court documents show.
 Justice Joseph Di Luca tossed the lawsuit this summer, calling it “frivolous” and “vexatious.”

-According to court documents, the board sought a restraining order in 2018 against Velli for his “allegedly threatening, abusive, intimidating and harassing behavior” toward the board, property management, workers and residents.
+According to court documents, the board sought a restraining order in 2018 against Villi for his “allegedly threatening, abusive, intimidating and harassing behavior” toward the board, property management, workers and residents.

-Resident John Santoro said Monday that he knew Velli had a firearms acquisitions certificate but that he didn’t know if Velli actually owned a gun.
-He said he also knew about Velli's issues with the condo board.
+Resident John Santoro said Monday that he knew Villi had a firearms acquisitions certificate but that he didn’t know if Villi actually owned a gun.
+He said he also knew about Villi's issues with the condo board.

 “I know the history and I know the man.
 I know the board of directors.
 I know this has been brewing for a long time.
 And I’ve commented to my wife several times that this is going to end very badly,” Santoro said.

-Note: This story was first published on Dec.
-19. It was updated on Dec.
-20 to correct the spelling of the alleged attacker’s last name.
-His name was Francesco Villi, not Velli.